bio0/bio0.github.io/_posts/life/2023-03-26-happyness-revisit.md

 To experience different aspects of the world and as a human.

-To learn the knowledge and skills, especially useful knowledge and skills.
-Knowledge and skills that is useful for others, knowledge and skills which I can help SOME others, influence others.
+To learn the knowledge and skills with which I can help SOME others, influence others.

 # Social Network
 social network is like the junk food of social life.